reihhd/Omni/README.md

 ## 6. Anti Aero
 * Detects AeroDynamic Slash VFX inside the ball.
 * Enters a monitoring state and triggers parry precisely when the ball's Y-coordinate descent matches the set drop threshold.

+## 7. Parry Key
+* Determines which input is sent to the game when the macro triggers a parry.
+* Options:
+  * M1 – Sends a left mouse button click (`SendInput "{LButton}"`).
+Use this if your in-game parry is bound to the default left-click.
+  * F – Sends the F key (`SendInput "{F}"`).
+Use this if you have rebound your parry to the F key.
+* Default value: F.
+* Where to change: Open the Config tab → Parry Key dropdown (located right below the Mode dropdown).
+* The selection is saved automatically to `config.json` and persists between sessions.